ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [analyses](analyses.md) - The analyses associated with an entity.
      * [Submission➞analyses](Submission_analyses.md) - Information about one or more Analysis entities associated with this submission.
  * [analysis](analysis.md) - The Analysis associated with an entity
-     * [AnalysisProcess➞analysis](AnalysisProcess_analysis.md) - The Analysis the AnalysisProcess was part of
+     * [AnalysisProcess➞analysis](AnalysisProcess_analysis.md) - The Analysis the Analysis Process is part of.
  * [analysis_process](analysis_process.md) - The AnalysisProcess associated with an entity.
      * [AnalysisProcessOutputFile➞analysis_process](AnalysisProcessOutputFile_analysis_process.md)
  * [analysis_process_output_files](analysis_process_output_files.md) - The AnalysisProcessOutputFiles associated with an entity.